 (B.) Statement of Purpose

 The statement of purpose explains the nature of your interest in journalism and reasons for pursuing the degree at Stanford University.
-The statement of purpose should not exceed two pages, single-spaced.
+The maximum recommended length is 1000 words.

 (C.) Three Journalistic Samples